Searching for Dark Matter Annihilation with IceCube and P-ONE: Spectrum for DM Indirect Annihilation Channels

 \section{Spectrum for DM Indirect Annihilation Channels}

-The spectrum data we used for indirect DM annihilation channels (at sources) are available at \cite{Cook_book} and we show them in Fig. \ref{fig:spectrum_1e3} The produced neutrino are expected to have a long enough propagation distance so that after neutrino oscillation they have a 1:1:1 flavor ratio at the Earth.
+The spectrum data we used for indirect DM annihilation channels (at sources) are available at \cite{Cook_book} and we show them in \autoref{fig:spectrum_1e3} The produced neutrinos are expected to have a long enough propagation distance so that after neutrino oscillation, they have a 1:1:1 flavor ratio at the Earth.